Namatjira Project

 The Namatjira Project is an Australian community cultural development project, launched in 2009, conducted by arts and social change company Big hART.
-It is based in the Aboriginal communities of Hermannsburg (NT) and Alice Springs in the Northern Territory of Australia.
+It is based in the Aboriginal communities of Hermannsburg and Alice Springs in the Northern Territory of Australia.
 Its focus is the life and work of the late Albert Namatjira, an Arrernte watercolour landscape artist.
 The project undertakes community work and has developed an award-winning touring theatre show, Namatjira, which depicts "the commercial appropriation of Aboriginal experience".
+Written by Scott Rankin, the show features Trevor Jamieson and Derik Lynch.

+In 2017 a documentary feature film called Namatjira Project, directed by Sera Davies and produced by Big hART Productions was released.
+The film shows the actors, along with Namatjira's grandson Kevin, travel to London with the aim of securing copyright for Namatjira's artwork for his family, after it had been sold in 1983 by the Australian Government.

 Background

 The main inspiration for the Namatjira Project was drawn from Big hART's Ngapartji Ngapartji project.
 In this, Elton Wirri, kinship grandson of Albert Namatjira, was a cast member in the namesake theatre show, creating an extensive painting on the backdrop of the set.
 The reaction of audience members to the name "Namatjira" and the potential of the story to engage with contemporary Australian social issues prompted writer Scott Rankin, actor Trevor Jamieson and creative producer Sophia Marinos to research the story further.
 This brought them into contact with the extended Western Aranda Namatjira family.
 The project in its form and structure was then instigated with the consent of Namatjira family representatives as a way to strengthen the passing on and sharing of culture and artistic family tradition as begun by Albert Namatjira and his watercolour and landscape painting style.